How to add the Cognitive Vision robot skill

 How to use the Cognitive Vision robot skill

 Use the Microsoft Cognitive Computer Vision cloud service to describe or read the text in images.
 The images come from the Camera Device added to the project.
 This plugin requires an internet connection.
-If your are using a WiFi enabled robot controller (such as Synthiam EZ-B v4 or IoTiny), lease consult their manuals to configure WiFi client mode or add a second USB WiFi adapter from this tutorial.
+If you are using a WiFi-enabled robot controller (such as EZ-Robot EZ-B v4 or IoTiny), consult their manuals to configure WiFi client mode or add a second USB WiFi adapter.

 Details